 Just a few simple tactics can provide the change-up you need.
 And the dog days of August — when it is cooler inside than out — are the perfect time to do it.

-Here are some tips from the pros to get you started.
+Here are some tips to get you started.